liudiepie/Fastslam1.0_ROS/README.md

 # Fastslam1.0_ROS
 This repository is based on [EKFSLAM_FastSLAM](https://github.com/ogzkhrmn/EKFSLAM_FastSLAM) and Turtlebot3
 It is required to install these two packages to obtain the full process
 The purpose of making this project is to understand the basic knowledge of SLAM
+This is the performance video [LINK](https://youtu.be/M4Wkvzu3IXc)
 ### Installation
 1. Install Turtlebot3
    There are lots of resource teaching people how to install Turtlebot3.